 10. Poor designs

 When we talk of design, it doesn’t mean fancy colors and great graphics.
 In fact, just a simple theme is more readable and will make your site more attractive.
 Ensure that your blog has good contrast between the text and background.
+Choose the right color scheme in your website design.
 Also, be sure that the font is readable and the layout matches your content.
 It is also necessary to include a mobile-friendly layout for your blog.

 11. Low download speed